-Like all DvdVideoSoft products, Free Video to JPG Converter is bundled with Opencandy adware which needs opting out of during installation.
-This program will save frames from a video file to a sequence of JPG images.
+The program itself will save frames from a video file to a sequence of JPG images.
 There are four extraction methods to choose from, extract an image every number of frames, extract an image every number of seconds, take a total number of frames from the video or extract every single frame.

 Add any number of video files by using the Add files button or drag and drop, most video formats are supported like MP4, MKV, AVI, VOB, WMV, MOV, FLV and etc. Set your extract criteria and optionally a different save location to the default, then start the process.
 Extraction times are reasonable and will differ depending on video length and how many frames are being extracted.

 There are a few issues with one or two of the preset values or if you enter a custom value in the frame boxes.
 For instance, the total frames from a video setting of 10 doesn’t produce an expected equal split of 10 frames across the whole video.
 It’s still a useful tool though and worth checking out because Free Video to JPG Converter is still faster than extracting images in real time.